-The following table sets forth our capitalization as of June 30, 2009 (dollars in millions):
+The following table sets forth our capitalization at September 30, 2009 (dollars in millions):

-- on a consolidated historical basis; and - on an as adjusted basis to give effect to: the sale of 7,250,000 common units in this offering at the public offering price of - \$ per common unit; our general partner's proportionate net capital contribution of \$ million; and the application of \$ million of the net proceeds of \$ million (before exercise of the underwriters' option to purchase additional common units) to temporarily reduce debt under our multi-year revolving credit facility.
+- on a consolidated historical basis; - on an as adjusted basis to give effect to (i) the issuance by EPO of its Senior Notes Q and R in October 2009 and related use of proceeds to repay its Senior Notes F due October 2009 and to temporarily reduce borrowings outstanding under its multi-year revolving credit facility, (ii) the repayment and termination of TEPPCO's revolving credit facility by EPO in October 2009 using availability under its multi-year revolving credit facility, (iii) the exchange of substantially all of TEPPCO's outstanding senior and junior notes in October 2009 for a corresponding series of EPO's senior notes (Senior Notes S, T, U, V and W) and Junior Subordinated Notes C, and (iv) the issuance of our common units and Class B units in connection with the TEPPCO Merger; and - on an as further adjusted basis to give effect to the sale of 9,500,000 common units in this offering at the public offering price of \$32.42 per common unit; our general partner's proportionate net capital contribution of approximately \$6.1 million; and the application of all of the net proceeds of approximately \$304.4 million (before exercise of the underwriters' option to purchase additional common units) to temporarily reduce debt under EPO's multi-year revolving credit facility.

-The historical data in the table on the following page are derived from and should be read in conjunction with our historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
-You should read Enterprise's financial statements and accompanying notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise's capital structure.
-The historical data below does not reflect events after June 30, 2009.
-In addition, the historical and as adjusted data does not include the effects of the proposed merger of TEPPCO with Enterprise.
+The historical data in the table on the following page was derived from and should be read in conjunction with our historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
+You should read our historical and pro forma financial statements and accompanying notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise's capital structure.
+Except for the adjustments noted above, the capitalization data does not reflect events or transactions after September 30, 2009.